 A hallmark of these processes is the opportunity for the public to submit comments at each stage of the environmental review.
 For wild horses and burros, this allows citizens to participate in decision making and provides a mechanism for ensuring that federal law protecting these iconic animals is upheld.

 Is Congress Supporting Wild Horses?

 Where do your elected officials stand on issues regarding wild horse protections from round ups and mass sterilization?
 Find out whether there are town halls scheduled in your area to discuss these matters.
 If not, ask why not.

 The American Wild Horse Campaign (AWHC) makes it easy to find out about scheduled town hall meetings.
 Please attend a meeting near you!
 If there is nothing scheduled in your area, please reach out to your representatives or their legislative aides and get involved by setting up a town hall meeting.

 The lives and future of our American icon is at stake.
 You can make a difference.
 Please get involved today!

 Help Wild Heart Sanctuary advocate on behalf of the wild horses.
 Your donation will show as reinfree.org on your credit card.

 Even the way the federal government speaks about the wild horses and burros is callous.
 The schedule refers to the torturous round ups as "removal" dates.

-Sonya Richins, founder of Wild Heart Sanctuary, and two WHS board members personally visited the vital and healthy Onaqui herd to see for themselves whether the horses were starving or lacking water.
+Sonya Richins, founder of Wild Heart Sanctuary, and two WHS board members personally visited the vital and healthy Onaqui herd prior to the 2019 roundup to see for themselves whether the horses were starving or lacking water.
 It was not the case.
 In fact, we found thriving family bands caring and nurturing this year's beautiful foals.

 Photo by John Boroski